earthly/earthly/docs/guides/basics.md

 ```
 {% endmethod %}

 Notice how at the end of the `deps` recipe, we issued a `SAVE IMAGE` command.
 In this case, it is not for the purpose of saving as an image that would be used outside of the build: the command has no docker tag associated with it.
-Instead, it is for the purpose of reusing the image within the build, from another target.
-In this case, in `build`, through the use of the command `FROM +deps`.
+Instead, it is for the purpose of reusing the image within the build, from another target (via `FROM +deps`).

 ## See also